QTDUadmin/QTDUsite/content/registration/index.md

 comments: false

 ---
-{{< cta cta_text="Register Here" cta_link="https://payments.uq.edu.au/ECET101SCE018" cta_new_tab="true" >}}

-Registration is now open.
-Please click the button above to open the online payment portal, and answer a few questions about yourself (including dietary and accessibility requirements).
-Note there is a small conference fee of $90 (AUD).

-After registration is complete, you should receive a confirmation email.
+Registration is now closed.
+If you have registered, you should have received a confirmation email.

 Please send all enquiries to our email address ("Contact" at the top right of the page).